auth0/auth0-servlet/README.md

 # Auth0 Servlet

-A simple, plain Java library that allows you to use Auth0 with Java for server-side MVC web apps.
+A simple (plain) Java library that allows you to use Auth0 with Java for server-side MVC web apps.
+Aims not to introduce specific frameworks or libraries such as Spring.
 Validates the JWT from Auth0 in every API call to assert authentication according to configuration.
 If your application only needs secured endpoints and the ability to programmatically work with a Principal object for GrantedAuthority checks this library is a good fit.

-However, if you are already using Java Spring and wish to leverage fully Java Spring Security - with powerful support for Security Annotations, Security
-JSTL Tag libraries, Fine-grained Annotation level method security and URL endpoint security at the Role / Group level - then see this project
-[Auth0 Spring Security MVC](https://github.com/auth0/auth0-spring-security-mvc) and associated sample [Auth0 Spring Security MVC Sample](https://github.com/auth0-samples/auth0-spring-security-mvc-sample)
+However, if you are already using Java Spring and wish to leverage fully Java Spring Security - with powerful support for Security Annotations, Security JSTL Tag libraries, Fine-grained Annotation level method security and URL endpoint security at the Role / Group level - then see this project [Auth0 Spring Security MVC](https://github.com/auth0/auth0-spring-security-mvc) and associated sample [Auth0 Spring Security MVC Sample](https://github.com/auth0-samples/auth0-spring-security-mvc-sample)